WebexCC-SA/LAB-2857/docs/075-fullfillment-flows.md

 # Fulfillment Flows

-These flows han been already created to save you time, let's have see how they were designed.
+These flows have been already created to save you time, let's have a look at how they were designed.

 ## Check availability Flow